Write-Information With Colours

 If a cmdlet calls

-the user can never hide that message from the console.
+Write-Hostthe user can never hide that message from the console.

 For example, all of these messages are still displayed even when attempting to

-use $InformationPreference
+use $InformationPreference and -InformationAction

 But what about colours?

-does not.
+Write-Information does not.
 People continue to use

-and in doing so they continue to prevent the user from using
+Write-Host and in doing so they continue to prevent the user from using

-and -InformationAction
+$InformationPreference and -InformationAction as intended.

-How is Write-Host
+How is Write-Host implemented?

 So how can we use the information stream and also have colours?
 Let’s take a

-look at the source code to see how Write-Host
+look at the source code to see how Write-Host is now implemented.

 NOTE: This isn’t the actual Windows PowerShell version of the code, but by checking the PowerShell Core implementation we should get a handle on how things currently work as well as how things work in the future.

-can be seen here.
+The full implementation of Write-Host can be seen here.
 We’re actually

-just interested in the implementation of ProcessRecord
+just interested in the implementation of ProcessRecord.

-What we can see is the construction of a HostInformationMessage
+What we can see is the construction of a HostInformationMessage object

 containing the parameters from the cmdlet.
 This is then passed on to WriteInformation

-along with a tag of PSHOST
+along with a tag of PSHOST.

-we can see that the tags are checked to see if the the PSHOST
+Taking a look at the implementation for Write-Information we can see that the tags are checked to see if the the PSHOST tag is provided and a tag of

-In the event that this check is passed, the MessageData
+In the event that this check is passed, the MessageData of the current record

-and if found, the message is then
+is tested as a HostInformationMessage and if found, the message is then

 decomposed and its values used to communicate to the host.